Merkoba/Hue/configuration.md

 >The root url where the system will work.
 Needs a slash at the end.

 "main_room_id"
 >The name of the main room.
 This is the room that will be joined when going to the root url.
 This room is created automatically when first joined.
-To get ownership of the room "/claim secretpass" is needed.

 "default_main_room_name"
 >The default name of the main room.
 Just like any room, this can be changed later.